cloudvolumes/avmlog/README.md

 This tool uses the provided regexp to match target lines.
 Once these are identified, the request number "PxxxxRxxxx" from each of these target lines is extracted.
-A second pass through the file is then performed and all log lines from those requests is printed.
+A second pass through the file is then performed and all log lines from those requests are printed.

 ## Platforms